-- NASA and its international partners conduct research aboard the ISS that helps us learn about the effects of long-term spaceflight on the human body.
-They also test technologies that will be needed for human missions beyond low-Earth orbit.
+- NASA and its international partners conduct research aboard the ISS that helps us prepare for human deep space exploration missions.

 - The ISS is the easiest artificial object to see in the night sky.
-Use NASA's Spot the Station website to find out when it will fly over your location, and encourage others to do the same.
+Use NASA's Spot the Station to find out when it will fly over your location.

 Why do we need the International Space Station?

 As one of the world’s longest-running spaceflight programs, the ISS holds a special place in popular culture.
 In the United States, a majority of the public believes astronauts, not just robots, should explore space.
 Astronauts on the station regularly speak with school children, inspiring new generations of scientists, technologists, engineers, artists, and mathematicians.
-The station’s positive societal impact, combined with its function as a one-of-a-kind research laboratory for multiple nations, enables it to both directly and indirectly benefit space science and exploration.
+The station’s societal impact combined with its function as a one-of-a-kind research laboratory enables it to directly and indirectly benefit space science and exploration.

 How the International Space Station works

-The station is typically staffed by dual 3-person crews assigned to overlapping 6-month missions, with each unique complement of 6 people composing a numbered Expedition (each 3-person crew will serve on two Expeditions during their stay).
-NASA and Russia’s space agency Roscosmos have also experimented with longer-duration crew stays, and are expected to continue doing so.
+Astronauts staff the station in pairs of 3 or 4-person crews assigned to overlapping 6-month missions, with each unique complement of up to 7 people composing a numbered Expedition (each crew serves on two Expeditions during their stay).

 Science and research aboard the ISS generally falls into 4 categories: